wso2-extensions/mi-inbound-cdc/docs/config.md

 Listed below are the properties used for creating a CDC inbound endpoint.

-All the params can be specified in the synapse config files for the CDC Inbound Endpoint, using the following format,
+All the params can be specified in the synapse config files for the CDC Inbound Endpoint, using the following format:

 ```